 However, if you have a lump of ginger that you aren’t going to use, have you considered planting it?

-This is secret number 5: ginger is super easy to grow!
+Ginger is super easy to grow!
 Even if you live in a tiny apartment, you can have a ginger plant on a windowsill.

 Choose a knobbly piece of organic ginger, cut off a small chunk, and set it in a little bit of water.